appml/nano/index.md

 The following steps are for transferring **Local Repository** from internal storage to external storage (for new installs simply pick a path from external storage as usual):

 1. Backup ALL app settings and notes.
-1. Uninstall neutriNote.
+1. Add this line `com.appmindlab.nano.pref_external_storage_repo|true` to `~neutrinote_settings_data.txt`.
+1. Tap **Restore App Data**.
 1. Copy your repository to a new location on external storage using any file manager app.
-1. Reinstall neutriNote.
 1. Pick the repository path under external storage.
-1. Tap **Restore App Data**.
+    * If an error occurs, your device is incompatible and you may revert the setting above.
-1. Adjust **Local Repository** path in sync apps you are currently using.
+    * If no error occurs, adjust **Local Repository** path in sync apps you are currently using.
-1. That's it!
-Notice that **Incremental Backup** will from now on be also stored on the external storage.

 ### <a name="api">API (v2.0.8) </a>
 neutriNote's Markdown engine is fully modular and swappable.
 If you are familar with compiler scripting and would like to integrate your own parser, you would need to use the following entry points in your code: